 On January 1st, 2021, applications for Ävatar Daví’s new company, Earth Order, opened on bydavi.com.
 Earth Order offers a currency system where people choose where they work based on what’s important to them, not how much money they need.
 Currency / Earth Order Credits are used as a mechanism of sharing resources fairly while each individual decides how to evolve themselves and contribute to the greater good in their own way.

-In February 2021, Daví announced his candidacy for Mayor of New York City.
+In February 2021, Daví announced his independent candidacy for Mayor of New York City.
 His platform includes New York City statehood, education and police restructuring, recycling program expansion and economic reimagining.
-Daví refers to New York City as the “heart of the planet” and has therefore made it his duty to help align the city in accordance to Earth for a society of human evolution and thrival.
+Daví refers to New York City as the “heart of the planet” and has therefore made it his duty to help align the city in accordance to Earth for a society of human evolution and thrival; though he did not win this election he is committed still committed to these principles and Earth Order.